 It relates to the serving of ads to a specific market that is usually based on the geographic location of potential buyers.

-Variety of situations prevails around the world and often constitutes a niche market for specific products and services based on given time, city, state or country.
+A variety of situations prevails around the world and often constitutes a niche market for specific products and services based on a given time, city, state, or country.

 What is Google Adsense?